DianaZaig/Nowcasting-Techsprint/README.md

 6. **Quantile output**: the steps of the output from the transformer layer that correspond to the future data are then used to create one output for each quantile

+### Dates

+Unlike most traditional machine learning methods that involve time series (eg, texts, videos or audio), in economics and finance *dates* are very important.

+Dates have different frequencies: daily, weekly, monthly, etc. (In fact, there is much more complexity - eg, business days, etc but this is abstracted for now.)

+In addition, the different date subdivisions have unequal lengths, for example.
+And many economic data depend on these fixed periods,

+MF-TFT accommodates this by filtering data according to dates, not to number of time steps.

 ### Usage

 ```